JimKrolik/Huntress-CTF-2024-WriteUps/Miscellaneous/Sekiro/README.md

 The challenge translates to "You are dead."

 After we connect to the machine, we receive an opponent move and are prompted for a move.
+We need to act fast or our connection drops and we are killed.

 ![Sekiro](images/2.load.PNG)